martelogan-legacy-projects/cheeky-chatbot/README.md

    pip install fbchat-archive-parser
 ```

-3. Install some training library to which the friendbot factory will
+3. Install some training library to which the friendbot factory
-delegate conversation data  (the default is [DeepQA](https://github.com/Conchylicultor/DeepQA))
+will <br> relay conversation data for consumption (the default is [DeepQA](https://github.com/Conchylicultor/DeepQA))

 4. Ensure that an uncompressed
 [facebook archive](https://www.facebook.com/help/212802592074644?helpref=uf_permalink)